differentialhq/differential/docs/advanced/predictive-retries.md

 Status: **Technical Preview**

 !!!
 This feature is at the Technical Preview stage.
-Due to the nature of probabilistic outcomes, this feature may result in non-deterministic behavior.
-It's by default opt-in.
+Due to the nature of probabilistic outcomes, this feature may result in non-deterministic behaviour.
+It's opt-in and switched off by default.
 !!!

 Differential can predict transient errors and retry the operations without the developer having to write custom code.